kmamine/kmamine/README.md

 # 💫 About Me:
-🔭 I’m currently working on a chatbot for mental healthcare and life coaching. <br>👯 I’m looking to collaborate on creating a viable open source AI agent for life coaching. <br>🌱 I’m currently learning new technologies for AI agents and for deep learning . <br>💬 Ask me about deep learning,  self supervised learning, and computervision. <br>⚡ Fun fact: The observable universe is more than 90B light years across,  but we estimate the universe to be 14B light years old.
+🔭 I’m currently working on a chatbot for mental healthcare and life coaching. <br>👯 I’m looking to collaborate on creating a viable open source AI agent for life coaching. <br>🌱 I’m currently learning new technologies for AI agents and for deep learning . <br>💬 Ask me about deep learning,  self supervised learning, and computervision.  <br>📫 How to reach me: Reach me on LinkedIn <br> ⚡ Fun fact: The observable universe is more than 90B light years across,  but we estimate the universe to be 14B light years old.

 ## 🌐 Socials: